 Chamber Orchestra is an ensemble exploring repertoire from the past and present, some in its original form and others arranged or commissioned specifically for the ensemble.
-The ensemble performs two large concerts a year.
+The ensemble performs two large concerts per year.
 Previous experience on an instrument is required, and some students add instruments during their tenure in the group.
 Opportunities to conduct or compose for the group are also available.
-Through rehearsal preparation, all students acquire pedagogical knowledge of their instrument, enhance their rhythmic and reading skills, and learn to listen and respond to other parts in the ensemble.
-Additionally, students will rehearse in small chamber groups (one instrument on a part) with coaching sessions every other Thursday after school.
+Through rehearsal preparation, all students work to develop technical knowledge of their instrument, enhance their rhythmic and reading skills, and learn to listen and respond to other parts in the ensemble.
+Additionally, students will rehearse in small chamber groups with coaching sessions every other Thursday after school.
 In these small groups, students will learn how to rehearse independently, communicate effectively, and perform a variety of chamber music.
 Assignments for the course which will take the form of recordings of practice sessions and in-person playing tests with other musicians.
 Participating students earn one full arts credit and a letter grade at the end of their year long commitment.
 (Yearlong commitment; meets for three E periods a week.)
 Prerequisite: Intro to Chamber, Audition or instructor approval.
 Incoming 9th Graders enter this yearlong class after week 6 of Fall Term.
 (1 credit)

-Music Theory 1 answers the questions “How does music work?
-How does one create original music?”
+Music Theory 1 answers the questions “How does music work?” and “How does one create original music?”
 Music Theory 1 is geared toward achieving a greater understanding of and facility with the music that we listen to, perform and create.
 This course accommodates multiple experience levels; no previous experience is necessary.
 Students with previous experience will explore topics on a deeper, more challenging level.
-Topics include solfege, notation, intervals, scales, melodic writing, Roman numeral analysis, chords, basic chord progressions and musical forms.
-This course is a prerequisite for UAS Music Theory 2: Advanced Music Theory/Composition, Applied Music Theory and UAS Music Production and Engineering.
-Prerequisite: Intro to Chorus, Intro to Jazz Band, Intro to Chamber Orchestra or instructor approval (1/2 credit)
+Topics include solfege, notation, intervals, scales, melodic writing, Roman numeral analysis, chords, basic chord progression, and musical forms.
+This course is a prerequisite for UAS Music Theory 2: Composition, UAS Applied Music Theory and UAS Music Production and Engineering.
+Open to all grades.
+(1/2 credit)

 UAS Applied Music Theory: Tools for Performing Musicians is designed to apply fundamental and advanced theory concepts to individual instruments and voice.
 These include scales, modes, arpeggios, approach notes, patterns, harmonic substitutions, melodic manipulations and other devices.
 Students will use their own instruments and/or voices to perform and assimilate these concepts while discovering real world applications.
 Regular practice outside of the classroom will be mandatory as well as written homework and regular playing/singing tests.
 Prerequisite: Music Theory 1.
 (1/2 credit)

 UAS Music Production and Engineering will actively explore the roles and responsibilities of music producers and engineers from idea inception to finished product.
 Students will immerse themselves in basic studio technologies and recording procedures, focusing on digital audio technology.
 Students will learn about types of microphones, pre-amplification, compression, equalization, microphone placement, tracking, digital effects, mixing and editing, as well as talent management, pre-production and problem solving.
 There will be in-class evaluation of commercial recordings and student work.
 The class culminates in student-produced final recording projects, utilizing the skills taught throughout the class.
 Prerequisite: Music Theory 1 or instructor approval.
 (1/2 credit)

-Courses Offered in Alternate Years
+Course Offered in Alternate Years

 UAS Music Theory 2: Composition explores the skills necessary to begin creating original music pieces.
 Students will continue to study music theory in conjunction with several compositional projects of varying size and scope.
 Through analysis and text students will gain a broad and in-depth understanding of how music is put together.
 The resulting compositions will be created and performed using both music notation software and live players.
 This class will re-introduce all elements of music (rhythm, melody, harmony and form) solfege, scales, harmony, ear training, theoretical analysis of progression, basic arranging and composition.
 These tools will be necessary as we explore modes, advanced harmony, odd meter, chromatic solfege, symmetrical scales and more.
 Students will deepen their understanding of rhythm, develop their ears and incorporate new tools for composition.
 We will explore and master fundamental music writing skills, including notation, key signatures, relative scales and modes, melodic development, basic/advanced harmonic progressions and analysis.
 At the conclusion, students will have the option of taking an AP music theory test.
 Prerequisite: Music Theory 1 and instructor approval.
 (1/2 credit)